linneuniversitetet/University-Projects/README.md

-# Linnaeus-University-CS-BSc
+# Linnaeus-University-Bachelor-CS

 Welcome 👋 to the Linnaeus-University-Bachelor-CS repository!
-This hub contains assignments, projects, and study materials from my Bachelor's Program in Computer Science (2018–2021).
+This is a collection of assignments, projects, and study materials from my Bachelor's Program in Computer Science at Linnaeus University (2018–2021).

 ## Included Courses

 Below is a list of the courses featured in this repository.
-Each course folder contains a curated collection of assignments, projects, and additional resources:
+Each course folder contains a curated collection of assignments, projects, and additional resources that I worked on throughout the program.

 <!-- * [2DV50E](https://www.diva-portal.org/smash/record.jsf?dswid=3786&pid=diva2%3A1599824&c=1&searchType=SIMPLE&language=en&query=rashed+qazizada&af=%5B%5D&aq=%5B%5B%5D%5D&aq2=%5B%5B%5D%5D&aqe=%5B%5D&noOfRows=50&sortOrder=author_sort_asc&sortOrder2=title_sort_asc&onlyFullText=false&sf=all) :heavy_check_mark: Degree Project at Bachelor Level -->